How-To: Scanning Internal Applications via Envoy Forward Proxy

 Astra Scanner (Fixed IPs) → Envoy Proxy → Internal Applications / APIs / IPs

-Set up HTTP dynamic forward proxy functionality to route requests to internal applications.
+Set up Envoy with dynamic forward proxy functionality to handle request routing.

-Apply RBAC rules to restrict incoming requests to Astra IPs only.
+Apply RBAC rules to restrict incoming requests to Astra's static IPs only and enable access logging for auditability.

 Reference Guides: